AndrewOhyara/css-custom-vscripts/multijump_vscript/README.md

 - ### Host commands
   - !mj_print_clients - Print the configs of all clients in the console.
+  - !mj_print_configs - Print the config file of the server.
   - !mj_script_toggle - Enable/Disable the script in the server.
   - !mj_autoadd_clients - Enable/Disable the auto add of new connected clients to the temporal client table.
+  - !mj_allow_jump_on_surf - Enable/Disable the ability of clients to jump while surfing.
   - !mj_client_can_config - Enable/Disable the ability of the clients to modify their own configs.
   - !mj_client_toggle |userid| <save_changes: true | false> - Enable/Disable the jump ability of a connected client.
   - !mj_add_temporal_client |userid| - Adds a client in the temporal client table.
 It's not stored in the Users table.